1. John of Liège

 3. Marie-Angélique Memmie Le Blanc

 In 1731, the French village of Songy was stunned by sightings of a wild young woman armed with a wooden club.
 This “Savage Girl of Champagne” was clad in animal skins and a tattered dress, and appeared to be anywhere from 10 to 18 years old, depending on the source.
 She was also astonishingly strong for her size, and had once even killed a local guard dog with her club.
 When villagers finally lured the young woman out of the trees, they were amazed to discover that she spoke only in animalistic whoops and squeaks and preferred to eat raw meat, often skinning and biting into the carcass of a fresh kill on the spot.
 In time, the girl learned to speak French and grew more civilized, and she was later baptized under the name Marie-Angélique Memmie Le Blanc and sent to live in a convent.
-Further details about her background would not emerge until 1765, when she told an interviewer that she had escaped to the forest after being kidnapped and brought to Europe as a slave.
-Many of Memmie’s contemporaries believed she was originally an Eskimo, but recent research suggests she was most likely a Meskwaki Indian born in what is now Wisconsin.
+Further details about her background would not emerge until 1765, when she told an interviewer that she had escaped to the forest after being kidnapped and brought to Europe as an enslaved worker.
+Many of Memmie’s contemporaries believed she was originally Inuit, but recent research suggests she was most likely a Meskwaki Indian born in what is now Wisconsin.

 4. Victor of Aveyron